The Honda CR-V

 Powertrain warranty: Five years or 60,000 miles

-These warranty coverages are competitive with most manufacturers.
-If the CR-V does come with a PHEV option, there may be added warranty coverage on the battery and other electronic components as well.
+If the 2023 CR-V does feature a PHEV option, there may be added warranty coverage on the battery and other electronic components as well.

 Trim levels and options

-It’s likely that the Honda CR-V PHEV will be its own trim level.
-For the rest of the 2023 CR-V trims, Car and Driver predicts that they will be similar to the previous CR-V offerings:
+It’s likely the Honda CR-V PHEV will be its own trim level.
+For the rest of the 2023 CR-V trims, Car and Driver predicts they will be similar to previous CR-V trim offerings:

-With so much mystery around the Honda CR-V Plug-In Hybrid, it’s easy to get excited!
-However, it’s unlikely that the PHEV will be available in America, at least for a model year.
-Plug-in hybrid enthusiasts in Europe will get the first taste of the CR-V—if there is a plug-in option at all.
+With so much mystery around the Honda CR-V Plug-In Hybrid, it’s easy to get excited, but it’s unlikely the PHEV will be available in America—at least for the first model year.
+European drivers will get the first taste of the CR-V PHEV—if there is a plug-in option at all.